 The most liquid and popular areas among foreign investors are small villages in tourist and resort districts near Lake Geneva.

 While commercial real estate in Switzerland can be resold at any time, holiday properties must not be offered for resale

 for a period of five years after purchase (and sometimes longer).

 Furthermore, purchasing a vacation property does not automatically entitle the buyer to permanent resident status in

 Switzerland, but definitely provides additional possibilities to relocate, what is worth to discuss.

-We at SWITZERLAND-4YOU can take care of the details of the sale or purchase of a vacation property in line
+We at MB GROUP SWITZERLAND AG can take care of the details of the sale or purchase of a vacation property in line

 with your specific needs.